SpamixOfficial/fetch/README.md

 # Bluefetch

-Simple fetch command written in rust
+Minimal fetch command written in rust

 ## NOTE
 This tool is still in development so things might change quickly or (worst case scenario) break.